nsdf-fabric/nsdf-web/dashboards.md

 [DEMO](https://data.neonscience.org/data-products/DP3.30010.001)

-The NSF National Ecological Observatory Network (NEON) has a large amount of image data from Airborne Observation Platforms (AOP) that is publicly available for their users.
+The NSF National Ecological Observatory Network (NEON) has a large amount of image data from Airborne Observation Platforms (AOP) that is publicly available to their users.

 `This viewer allows for interactive exploration of remotely sensed data from the Airborne Observation Platform (AOP).
 Change the field site and flight for this data product using the tools below to stream different data into view.
-Pan and zoom in the view to stream higher resolution imagery.
+Pan and zoom in the view to stream higher-resolution imagery.
 This pilot data viewer is provided through a collaboration with the Visus Project at the Univeristy of Utah and more updates are planned for the future.``

 <div align="center">
 <img src="./assets/images/neon-demo.png" width="100%" style="filter: drop-shadow(5px 5px 5px #222);">